buildandtell/ahilapaati/content/about.en.md

 type: "page"
 ---

-Ahila Paati Etyadi is a collection of interviews of interesting people from [North East India](https://en.wikipedia.org/wiki/Northeast_India) who are doing what they love.
+Ahila Paati Etyadi is a collection of nerdy interviews of interesting people from [North East India](https://en.wikipedia.org/wiki/Northeast_India) who are doing what they love.

 ---